buildspace/buildspace-projects/Solana_Core/en/Core_3/Lesson_8_State_Management.md

 `invoke` is used when you don't need to sign the transaction. `invoke_signed` is used when you need to sign the transaction.
 In our case we're the only ones that can sign for the PDA, so we'll use `invoke_signed`.

 ![](https://hackmd.io/_uploads/ryc9fzH4s.png)
-#TODO we never explained `clone()` or `as_ref()` or `try_into()` in Rust

 Here's what that looks like.
 You're probably wondering "wtf is this stuff" - don't worry, we'll practice this next and it'll make sense :)

 All we're doing here is creating a transaction inside a program using Rust, similar to how we did in our client using TypeScript.
 We've got a special `signers_seeds` thingy here that's required for the PDA.

 #### ✂ Serializing and deserializing account data
-#TODO this entire block is copied from soldev word for word

 Once we've created a new account, we need to access and update the account's data field (which currently has empty bytes).
 This means deserializing its byte array into an instance of the type we created, updating the fields on that instance, then serializing that instance back into a byte array.

 **Deserialize account data**
 The first step to updating an account's data is to deserialize its data byte array into its Rust type.
 You can do this by first borrowing the data field on the account.
 This allows you to access the data without taking ownership.
-#TODO we've never explained ownership in Rust

 You can then use the try_from_slice_unchecked function to deserialize the data field of the borrowed account using the format of the type you created to represent the data.
 This gives you an instance of your Rust type so you can easily update fields using dot notation.
 If we were to do this with the note-taking app example we've been using, it would look like this: